ewe2/ewe2.ninja/content/stuff/music/music.md

 inputs, and plugging an instrument and headphones in.
 Some music will suffer from the mono input but it does well enough!

-#### AKG Perception 220 Condenser Microphone

-Best value Neumann-design based microphone.
+* **AKG Perception 220 Condenser Microphone**: Best value Neumann-design based microphone.
 I don't know what the 2nd version/usb version are like, I have the XLR version.
 Perfect for vocals and simple accoustic instrument recordings.

-#### Boss GT-10B Bass effects processor

-Although superseded by later models, this is an amazing deal if you like your Boss effects.
+* **Boss GT-10B Bass effects processor**: Although superseded by later models, this is an amazing deal if you like your Boss effects.
 There is a [utility][1] to be able to reprogram it from a PC.
 Linux users have to get their hands dirty with a patch to the ALSA usb driver in quirks-table.h.
   This file is a moving target: in recent kernels the entries for the Boss GT models has been removed.
 The catch-all entry won't work because the usb interface has a couple of specific modes, but don't be frightened, it's not that difficult a patch:

   First find `linux/sound/usb/quirks-table.h` and make a backup file first!
 Then open the original in an editor and search for the Roland section either by name or by vendor id `0x0582`.
 The file is sorted in ascending order by device id, so we want to put our patch after ids